|

 Little Edie: I do terrific dances!

-Yes, we are stuck.
-Decrepit and dilapidated, like dirty, rotted old driftwood on the banks of an unforgiving sea, waiting to float back out with the tide.
+We are stuck like dirty rotting dilapidated old driftwood on the banks of an unforgiving sea, waiting to float back out with the tide.

 Little Edie: I can’t stand being in this house.
 In the first place, it makes me terribly nervous.
 I’m scared to death of doors, locks, people roaming around in the background, under the trees, in the bushes, I’m absolutely terrified.

 The intimacy is painfully absolute.
-And as crazy as it gets (and it gets) the strangest sensation is not of a voyeuristic bent but instead that we can see ourselves in the fortress.
-We are the dirty walls, the cracks in the floorboards, the raccoons in the attic.
-We have our own Grey Gardens, our own delusions.
-We are drawn to shores where we can stand at the brink as conquering heroes (for a day).
-Standing over the water, we taunt the sea that has not yet claimed us.
+And as crazy as it gets (and it gets) the strangest sensation is not of a voyeuristic bent but instead something more frightening.
+If we exercise honest introspection, perhaps a closer examination might reveal a little of ourselves inside the disrepair, along the stained walls, or within the cracks in the floorboards.
+Maybe there are a few raccoons or other unmentionables in our own attics inside our own Grey Gardens and own delusions, and maybe we too are drawn to the very same shores to stand at the brink as conquering heroes, half admiring / half taunting the sea that has not yet claimed us.
+We may even give in to the belief that our days in Grey Gardens are also limited.

 Little Edie: He might as well leave right now, ’cause he’s never gonna get it.
 So that’s it.